 Religion and the brain: Can science explain experience?

-Scientists are studying the brains of nuns, monks and lesser spiritual beings to find out what happens during intense religious experiences.
-Some theologians and religion scholars say scientists are simply recording emotions without shedding light on the spiritual realm.
-But others think the researchers are raising profound questions about the nature of God and the human soul and bridging the gap between science and religion.
+Scientists study the brains of nuns, monks and lesser spiritual beings to find out what happens during intense religious experiences.
+Some theologians and religion scholars say scientists have simply recorded emotions without shedding light on the spiritual realm.
+But others think the researchers have raised profound questions about the nature of God and the human soul and bridging the gap between science and religion.

 Critics of such research and its conclusions believe that some neuroscientists lack a sophisticated understanding of religion and mistake their cataloging of emotion with spirituality.
 Proponents say such scientists bring an appreciation of religion to the scientific endeavor.

-In the future, new scientific studies in genetics and new imaging techniques, enabling more precise measurement necessary for studying religious phenomena, will allow even more sophisticated scientific endeavors.
+In the future, new scientific studies in genetics and new imaging techniques, enabling more precise measurement necessary for studying religious phenomena, are expected to allow even more sophisticated scientific endeavors.
 Theologians and religious scholars will continue to ask whether such research destroys the notion of a soul and debate whether there is one core of religious experience or many different ways of being religious.

 Increasingly sophisticated information about brain activity during religious experience leads to debate about the nature – and existence – of God and how God acts in the world and communicates with human beings.
 The very notion of the soul is called into question.
 Research on religion and the brain, then, raises some of the most fundamental theological questions of our time.